TegaRorobi/Forex-Price-Alert-System/README.md

 # Forex-Price-Alert-System
-A system to alert a user when forex prices reach a set high or low.
+A system to alert a trader when forex prices reach a set high or low.